cosmos/sdk-tutorials/academy/2-cosmos-concepts/13-migrations.md

 }
 ```

-For details about the implementation, look for links at the bottom of this page.
+For details about the implementation, look for the links at the bottom of this page.

 **Proper genesis migration**